learn-co-curriculum/dsc-intro-to-sets/README.md

 The formula expresses the fact that the sum of the sizes of the two sets may be too large since some elements may be counted twice.
 For the double-counted elements, one is substracted again.

-This formula can be extended to three sets, four sets, etc. Imagine we have a third set $R$:
+This formula can be extended to three sets, four sets, etc. Imagine you have a third set $R$:

 $\mid S \cup T\cup R \mid = \mid S \mid + \mid T \mid + \mid R \mid - \mid S \cap T \mid  -\mid S \cap R \mid - \mid R \cap T \mid  + \mid S \cap T \cap R \mid $